-For an engineering manager, adopt MBSE because:
+For an engineering manager, adopt MBSE because (for rationale on wiki see Engineering Manager MBSE why rationale):

-- · Use of models increases early rigour, identifies gaps and inconsistencies, and helps to eliminate errors. - Helps to facilitate checking across domains and disciplines, and increases the degree to which requirements, design and V&V information can be checked by software, complementing the capabilities and skills of engineers. - Increases the potential for design re-use. - Although there is mixed evidence of sound Return on Investment (ROI) in MBSE approaches over 'short' time frames, there is compelling evidence that MBSE approaches do systematically offer improved rigour and thoroughness to SE compared with the outcome of the same activities performed with DBSE; some authors would argue that asking 'what is the ROI for MBSE adoption?' is asking the wrong question; a better question would be 'what improvements in quality and error reduction do I realise with adoption of MBSE compared to DBSE?.
+- · Use of models increases early rigour, identifies gaps and inconsistencies, and helps to eliminate errors. - Helps to facilitate checking across domains and disciplines, and increases the degree to which requirements, design and V&V information can be checked by software, complementing the capabilities and skills of engineers. - Increases the potential for design re-use. - Although there is mixed evidence of sound Return on Investment (ROI) in MBSE approaches over 'short' time frames, there is compelling evidence that MBSE approaches do systematically offer improved rigour and thoroughness to SE compared with the outcome of the same activities performed with DBSE; some authors would argue that asking 'what is the ROI for MBSE adoption?' is asking the wrong question; a better question would be 'what improvements in guality and error reduction do I realise with adoption of MBSE compared to DBSE?.

-For a systems engineer, adopt MBSE because:
+For a systems engineer, adopt MBSE because (for rationale on wiki see Systems Engineer MBSE why rationale):